Published by St. Martin's Press on July 6, 2010

-Still Missing interweaves the year Annie spent as the captive of a psychopath in a remote mountain cabin, which unfold through sessions with her psychiatrist, with a second narrative following the events after her escape—her struggle to piece her shattered life back together and the ongoing police investigation into the identity of her captor.
+Interwoven with the story of the year Annie spent as the captive of a psychopath in a remote mountain cabin, which unfolds through sessions with her psychiatrist, is a second narrative recounting events following her escape — her struggle to piece her shattered life back together and the ongoing police investigation into the identity of her captor.
+Still Missing is that rare debut find - a shocking, visceral, brutal and beautifully crafted debut novel.

 This one is difficult to review.
 Not because of the subject matter but because it started off decently and then went off the rails for me.
 The beginning read like a case study of the psyche of a shattered mind.
 I was fascinated by the behavior of Annie in dealing with her situation.
 A lot of what she did seemed appropriate given what she had been through.
 My heart broke for Annie but there came a time when I found her actions didn’t make sense.
 She pushed people away when she wanted them near and at times I found myself thinking she wanted to sabotage the investigation into her abductor’s identity and I stopped caring.
 When the story was wrapping up all I could muster were a whatever and a are you kidding me?